pjeanjean/sle2020-artifact/README.md

 ## Introduction

 You will find in this repository:
- - The Eclipse plugins needed to generate microservices from DSL specifications
+ - The Eclipse plugins needed to generate microservices from DSL specifications in the folder `plugins` (source code in the folder `generator`)
- - A web application allowing both to use these microservices and to reconfigure their deployment
+ - A web application allowing both to use these microservices and to reconfigure their deployment in the folder `frontend`
  - Scripts to set up a local Kubernetes cluster to be used for the deployment of the microservices
+ - The languages NabLab, Logo, MiniJava and ThingML
+ - The source code of the monolithic servers in the in the folder `monolithicServers`
+ - The source code of the microservices in the in the folders `<LANG_NAME>-ms`
  - The paper Modular and distributed IDE
  - The results of our evaluations in the folder `eval-notebooks`